 Jamie: Although I’ve been teaching for quite a few years, and majored in music education, I am pushed to the limits of my teaching skills every single day with my kids.
 Classroom management is a continuous challenge.
 Like many non-profit jobs, a job with an El Sistema-inspired program also usually means working really hard for very modest compensation.

 Megan: It’s a big time and energy commitment.
-There’s not a lot of precedent for the work we’re doing and the way that we’re doing it in the United States.
-Finding what works within our own community can be a challenge because what works in Venezuela or what works in Boston may not work in Denver.
+There’s not a lot of precedent for the work we’re doing and the way that we were doing it in the United States.
+Finding what works within one’s own community can be a challenge because what works in Venezuela or what works in Boston may not work in Denver.

 What kind of special training did you need for this work?

 Jamie: I was grateful to be accepted into an internship at Northwestern University called “Partnerships through the Arts” where I got to work with Chicago public schools and professional teaching artists.

 Some friends and I started a student group called the Music Learning Community which included an initiative to partner with a local church to give free private music lessons to community members who couldn’t afford afford them.
 Through concerted effort, I got a student teaching placement in an inner city high school (rather than in the more affluent suburbs as was the general practice).
 After college I taught in many different settings and at a few Title 1 (low-income) schools.